liangshan/drill-ansible/README.md

 ## NOTICE

-This will disable passsword login after executed, please make sure the cloud can deploy your ssh key automatically when create a new server.
+This will disable password login after executed, please make sure the cloud can deploy your ssh key automatically when create a new server.

 ## Usage